If you are at the credibility interview stage you might be wondering what to expect, and what questions you could be asked.

-The Visa Application Centre that has invited you will conduct the credibility interview and it will usually last 30 minutes.
+A UKVI member of staff will conduct the credibility interview and it will usually last 30 minutes.
 The interview will be in English and will therefore require you to demonstrate your ability to communicate in English and that you are prepared for the level of study you have applied to.

 What happens if I do not attend the credibility interview?